apollox-finance/broker-web-sdk/MigrationToV2.md

 1. Due to sdk v2 only support on chain trade, we add and remove some options:

    1. add `palette.slider`
-   1. add `defaultTheme`
-   1. add `brokerId`, it will be written on-chain along with the position order form

    ```
        slider: {